Troyanovsky/vibe-coding-guide/en/Lesson_4_Prompt.md

 Here's a pro tip: include your key prompts in commit messages or project documentation.
 Not the entire conversation, but the crucial prompts that led to important architectural decisions or complex implementations.

-Future you (or your teammates) will thank you when trying to understand why code was written a certain way.
+Future you (or your teammates) will thank you when trying to understand why the code was written a certain way.
 It's like leaving breadcrumbs for debugging and maintenance.

 (This is also what's done by the Cloudflare engineering team when they used Claude to generate their [OAuth 2.1 library](https://github.com/cloudflare/workers-oauth-provider))